JasonDClarke/carousel/README.md

     containerSel: null, //selector of containing element in html, must be unique

     //optional below:
-    renderFromJSHTMLTemplate: false, // if false, need to build own HTML template in the document.*1
+    renderFromJSHTMLTemplate: false, // if false, need to build own HTML template in the document.
     images: null, //include image srces in array.
 Only required when JS template used,
     //when renderFromJSHTMLTemplate false, image srces collected from html